braedynl/matrixlib/_sources/guide-access.rst.txt

 |        1        2        3        4        5        6 |
 (1 × 6)

-Though the "flattening" aspect of this capability is not too useful, since all matrices can be interpreted as their flattened selves, no matter the shape.
+Though the flattening aspect of this is not too useful, since all matrices can be interpreted as their flattened selves, no matter the shape.

-There are many circumstances in which you'd probably want the rows or columns of the matrix - the ``__getitem__()`` method exposes additional "2D indexing" capabilities in a similar fashion to NumPy arrays:
+There are many circumstances in which you'd probably want the rows or columns of the matrix - the ``__getitem__()`` method exposes additional "2D indexing" capabilities in a similar fashion to `NumPy arrays <https://numpy.org/doc/stable/user/basics.indexing.html>`_:

 >>> print(a[0, 1])  # Row 0, column 1
 2